 finest preachers of the Free Church in the 19th Century, his

 greatest legacy was surely as a social refor mer.
-This is summed up on his statue in Edinburgh which declares
+This is summed up on his statue in Edinburgh or and the

 oppressed’.
 Even in his first rural